The Cost Reality

 The Assumption Many Families Make

-When conversations about long-term care arise, many people respond with a familiar phrase:
+When discussions about long-term care arise, many people respond with a familiar phrase:

 "I'll just stay at home."

-Most people want to remain in the place where they feel safest and most connected.
+Most people want to remain where they feel safest and most connected.

 But staying at home does not eliminate the need for care.